Cryptid whale: High-finned sperm whale

 The high-finned sperm whale, or the high-finned cachalot, is an alleged variant or relative of the known sperm whale, Physeter macrocephalus, with an unusually tall dorsal fin from the North Atlantic.
-The physician Sir Robert Sibbald, in 1687, described an alleged stranded female individual on Orkney, saying its dorsal fins was similar to a "mizzen mast", and the whale, based on Sibbald's account, was described as P. tursio.
-However, naturalist Georges Cuvier disregarded Sibbald's claim as a bad description of the carcass, as well as dismissing the name P. tursio.
+The physician Sir Robert Sibbald, in 1687, described an alleged stranded female individual on Orkney, saying its dorsal fins was similar to a "mizzen mast".
+Carl Linnaeus listed Physeter microps and Physeter tursio as High-finned sperm whales in the 10th edition of Systema Naturae in 1758.
+There was much confusion between the reports of sperm whales, killer whales, pilot whales and beluga whales, and Georges Cuvier sorted the confusion out and determined that there were no high-finned sperm whales and that there was only one species of sperm whale in one genus.
+Sibbald was at least aware of the existence of killer whales and beluga whales, and he noted that he did not directly witness the whales above so the report of the shape of their heads and some other features is unclear.
+Furthermore, it has also been pointed out that the high-finned Physeter species listed by Linnaeus may have seen killer whales, and that his use of the scientific name Delphinus orca may have been for bottlenose dolphins.
 Another alleged sighting was off the Annapolis Basin, Nova Scotia, Canada on September 27, 1946, where the creature was apparently trapped there for two days.
 Its length was estimated to be between 3 and 30 m.

 Alula whale

 The Alula whale, or the Alula killer, or Orcinus mörzer-bruynsus, was discussed and illustrated for the first time, but not formally named, by W. F. J. Mörzer Bruyns in Field Guide of Whales and Dolphins, purportedly being seen by the author several times.
 It resembles a sepia brown killer whale with a well-rounded forehead and white, star-like scars on the body.
 He wrote they are present in the deep coastal waters in eastern Gulf of Aden to Socotra, and they were seen in April, May, June, and September.
 He estimated it to be roughly 6–7 m long, weigh around 1.8 MT, and have a dorsal fin that is around 2 m high.
 Bruyns reported that they maintained a cruising speed of 4 knots, and traveled in groups of 4 to 8, but usually 6.